RioPan/Tableau_Dashboard/README.md

 # Tableau Dashboard University of Minnesota, SMART Learning Commons
-Name and ID are masked to protect the data privacy of the students and tutors.
+Names and IDs are masked to protect the data privacy of the students and tutors.

 ## Staff Dashboard